Master of Science in Rehabilitation and Mental Health Counseling

 |Total Credit Hours||60|

-There are opportunities to apply for scholarships and traineeships, including the Rehabilitation Services Administration (RSA) traineeships awarded based on commitment to working in the state/federal vocational rehabilitation (VR) system, academic performance, and economic need.
+There are several opportunities to apply for scholarships and traineeships, including an international and multicultural counseling scholarship based on merit and economic need.